Sage/argos/guides-source/guides/v2_overview/README.md

 Application is the global object accessible anywhere using the `App` variable.
 It handles communication the underlying rendering library and handles topics like: navigation history, initializing views, global events.
 You may want to consider code that affects the entire app to be placed here: login, user info, session state, preference saving/loading etc.

 **src/ApplicationModule.js**
 This file is the "load and register" module.
 All views and any supporting modules will be put as dependencies and referenced in this module.
-It also handles registering the built in toolbars and loading any external customization's.
+It also handles registering the built in toolbars and loading any external customizations.

 **src/Views/Home.js**
 This is the built in Home page that is initially loaded and navigated to upon load.
 It is like a table of contents with links to the rest of your app.